The limits of my language means the limits of my world.

 Avergonzado – embarrassed.
 A good word to use after you apologize for asking a man if he is embarazada

 Berejena – eggplant.
-A fun word to say: “kh” the j, a (personal) favorite sound in Spanish
+A fun word to say: “kh” the j, a tricky sound in Spanish

 Bienvenidos – welcome.
 A beautiful word that spills from the mouth easily.

 Camarista – housekeeper.
 A good word to know in a hotel.
 Cama means bed, rista means of an organization or occupation.
 Be sure to tip well!

 Desafortunadamente – unfortunately.
-A long, tongue-twisty word, eloquen when said with intent.
+A long, tongue-twisty word, eloquent when said with intent.

 Embarazada – pregnant.
 A favorite not only for its unusual pronunciation, but because it sounds like “embarrassed.”

 Naranja – orange (fruit and color).
 Often difficult for a new speaker to pronounce. ¡No me gusta la palabra naranja!